 Investors not familiar with the typical language and deal structure outlined in a PPM may find it difficult to follow.
-Specifically, there are three commonly used terms – “waterfall”, “clawback”, and “catch-up” – that can be particularly confusing.
-Yet, a proper understanding of them is critical to assessing the risk profile and relative merits of an investment opportunity.
-They are explained below.
+Specifically, there are three commonly used terms: “waterfall”, “clawback”, and “catch-up,” that can be particularly confusing.
+Yet, a proper understanding of these terms is critical to assessing the risk profile and relative merits of a commercial real estate investment opportunity.

 The basic structure of a private equity commercial real estate transaction is such that there are two parties involved, the General Partner and the Limited Partner(s).